mariadb-corporation/dev-example-places/README.md

       })(MapContainer)
       ```

-   3. Pick an [API](api) project and follow the instructions of the README within the API project root.
+   3. Pick an [API](api) project and follow the instructions of the README to build and run the API project.

+   4. Navigate to the [client](client) folder and execute the following CLI command to start the React.js application.

+      ```bash
+      $ npm start
+      ```

+   5. Open a browser window and navigate to http://localhost:3000.

 ## JSON Data Models <a name="data-models"></a>